 What would it be like for you to live in a world where you took care of yourself and cared for and about others?
 What might change for you in little ways?

 Would you be like my neighbor who has brought my bins close to my house on a windy day rather than see them blown all over the street?
 Might you give your leftovers from a restaurant to the man asking for money on the corner?
-Perhaps you would let someone else have the parking spot you were intending to pull into?
+Perhaps you would let someone else have the parking spot you intended to pull into?

-There are so many ways to be kind to others, giving from the overflow of your loving kindness.
-Including allowing another to pass with ease on a narrow sidewalk.
+There are so many ways to be kind to others, giving from the overflow of your loving kindness, including allowing another to pass with ease on a narrow sidewalk.